 11:30 It's quiet reading time.
 Mark and Antawan sit on either side of Alisha, looking at the pictures while she reads a story.
 Meryl and Shari read to Taisia and Leonsea in a den they've made under a table.
 Everyone is engrossed and the chatter drops to a hum.

 Most inmate moms can't do anything to help their children with school.
 These moms speak to their children's teachers, and they learn how to help them with reading and school work.
 The result?

 RMC Research Corp., which has evaluated the Family Preservation project since 2005, found benefits for the children.

-Pre-schoolers in the program for 6 months or more, “demonstrated strong alphabet recognition skills, and indicator of kindergarten readiness.”
+Pre-schoolers in the program for 6 months or more, "demonstrated strong alphabet recognition skills, an indicator of kindergarten readiness."
 The majority of older children had at least 90 percent school attendance rates.
 And although half of the children started out below grade level with reading, they made progress in the program.
 Researchers also noted improved behavior, confidence and social skills.

 "The Family Preservation Program has been a huge part of my life, and it's helped me rebuild relationships that I'd damaged from bad choices and drugs," says Nicole.
 "I'm really grateful.

 "I try to work on things so we can communicate.
 We have education stuff in the cupboards.
 I work on sight words and she brings in her homework.
 It makes me feel I'm included in her life I'm really grateful for that."